elamaran619/amazon-quicksight-user-guide/doc_source/configure-access.md

   For more information about configuring VPC ACLs, see [Network ACLs](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_ACLs.html)\.
 + Security group rules that allow traffic between the cluster or instance and Amazon QuickSight servers\.
 For further details on how to create appropriate security group rules, see [Authorizing Connections from Amazon QuickSight to AWS Data Stores](enabling-access.md)\.

-For more information about configuring an AWS VPC, see [Networking in Your VPC](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Networking.html)\.
+For more information about configuring a VPC in the Amazon VPC service, see [Networking in Your VPC](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Networking.html)\.

 ### Network Configuration for an AWS Instance in a Private VPC<a name="network-configuration-aws-private-vpc"></a>